 Otherwise known as garden pinks, the clove scented dianthus can be easily grown in pots and planters around the terrace, patio or even on a balcony.
 Just a handful of their flowers will exude a strong, clove-like fragrance that pervades the garden especially on warm summer days.
 The plants are relatively small, forming a cushion of blue green leaves that is seasoned with flowers in midsummer.
 There are lots of fabulous varieties, but choose the most scented which includes Dianthus caryophyllus.

 If you grow geraniums in your conservatory, greenhouse or garden you will know the strong fragrance that is released when you touch the leaves.
 Strictly speaking these are pelargoniums and many play an important role in perfume and fragrance, giving them the friendly name of smelly pellies.
 Pelargonium tomentosum has a deep, minty smell, while the more commonly known Pelargonium ‘Attar of Roses’ unsurprisingly smells of, well roses of course.
 It’s quite uncanny but when you rub the leaves the scent is unmistakable.
+It is sometimes used to flavour cakes and ice-cream.
+Get our Scented Pelargonium Ice cream recipe here.
 Another pellie favourite is the species Pelargonium sidoides whose leaves are used to make the popular rose geranium oil used in cosmetics.
 Remember that these plants are not hardy and need to be protected from frost overwinter.